dfinity/agent-js/packages/core/README.md

 The `@icp-sdk/core` package is a JavaScript and TypeScript library designed to interact with the Internet Computer.
 It acts as a meta-package that re-exports functionality from several other `@dfinity` packages, providing a convenient way to access multiple tools and utilities in one place.

+Visit the [Dfinity Forum](https://forum.dfinity.org/) and [SDK Documentation](https://sdk.dfinity.org/docs/index.html) for more information and support building on the Internet Computer.

+Additional API Documentation can be found [here](https://agent-js.icp.xyz/libs/identity/api).

 **Note:** This package requires the `node16` (or later) module resolution strategy to function correctly.

+---

 ## Installation